SrijanShovit/CrySense/models/ResNet50/README.md

 The ResNet50 model was trained using TensorFlow and Keras with an Adam optimizer.
 The training process involved data augmentation techniques to enhance model generalization.
 The training accuracy reached 90%, while the validation accuracy reached 88%.

 # Evaluation
-The model achieved an accuracy of 84.273% on the test dataset, highlighting its ability to accurately classify infant cry sounds.
+The model achieved an accuracy of 84.273% on the test dataset even though dataset is bit imbalanced, highlighting its ability to accurately classify infant cry sounds.
 The model's precision, recall, and F1-score metrics are commendable.

 # Usage
 To use the trained ResNet50 model for inference, you can load the model weights using the provided script: